Egg-03/License3j-GUI/README.md

 The following workflows are available from this point:
 1) Creating a new license
-2) Loading an already saved license
+2) Loading an *already saved license*
-3) Generate Keys
+3) Generating new keys for signing your license
-4) Load Already Saved Keys
+4) Loading *already saved keys*